syncfusion-content/flutter-docs/Flutter/cartesian-charts/axis-types.md

 Also refer [label format](./axis-customization#formatting-axis-label-content) and [number format](#formatting-the-labels) for formatting the labels further.

+>**NOTE** :
+Import the following package to use date format in your package.'import "package:intl/intl.dart";'

 ## Date-time category axis

 Date-time category axis is a combination of both [`DateTimeAxis`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/DateTimeAxis/DateTimeAxis.html) and [`CategoryAxis`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CategoryAxis-class.html).
 Date-time category axis is used to display the date-time values with non-linear intervals.
 For example, the business days alone have been depicted in a week here.